Skip to main contentAccessibility Statement

 Work experience shows possible future employers that a young person is interested and motivated to work in a chosen career.

-If the young person is still at school or college, then they will help them to find work experience.
-Work experience can also be arranged directly by the young person or with support from their parent.
+If the young person is still at school, the school will help them to find work experience.
+Work experience can also be arranged directly by the young person or with support from family or carers.

 University